nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-06-28-vss-converter-issue-tf54000-cannot-update-the-data-because-the-server-clock-may-have-been-set-incorrectly/index.md

 ---
 title: "VSS Converter – Issue: TF54000: Cannot update the data because the server clock may have been set incorrectly"
+description: "Encountering TF54000 during VSS import?
+Discover the cause and a simple workaround to resolve the server clock issue for a smooth migration process."
 date: 2012-06-28
 creator: Martin Hinshelwood
 id: "6127"